lacerbi/lacerbi.github.io/_posts/2024-12-4-vi-is-inference-is-optimization.md

 ---

 The goal of this post is to show that variational inference is a natural way of thinking about Bayesian inference and not some shady approximate method.<d-footnote>Unlike what the MCMC mafia wants you to think.</d-footnote>
-At the end, you will also be able to directly play around with variational inference via an interactive visualization.
-In fact, you can also just skip the article and go straight to play with the [interactive thingie at the bottom](), and then come back if you feel like it.
+At the end, you will be able to play around with variational inference via an interactive visualization.
+In fact, you can also just skip the article and go straight to play with the [interactive thingie at the bottom](https://lacerbi.github.io/blog/2024/vi-is-inference-is-optimization/#playing-with-variational-inference), and then come back if you feel like it.

 ## What is variational inference?